-Smitha’s father worked as a finace director from some well known companies and her mother was a teacher.
-She used to run her own school for English Literature but she had to quit to look after Smitha during her childhood.
-She has a brother who works in corporate field and living in US now.
+Smitha’s father worked as a finance director for some well-known companies, and her mother was a teacher.
+She used to run her own school for English Literature, but she had to quit to look after Smitha during her childhood.
+She has a brother who works in the corporate field and lives in the US now.

-Smitha completed Diploma Program in Music and Dance from the Telugu University.
-She has completed the six six-year diploma praogrammes from Telugu university with distinction and later pursued the Masters Program in Dance from the ‘Indirakala Sangeet Vishwa Vidyalaya’.
-She also did the Masters’ programme in Music from the Madras University.
+Smitha completed a Diploma Program in Music and Dance from the Telugu University.
+She completed the 6 six-year diploma programs from Telugu University with distinction and later pursued the Masters Program in Dance at the ‘Indirakala Sangeet Vishwa Vidyalaya.’
+She also did the Masters program in Music from the Madras University.

 Tours and Performances:

-Smitha Madhav has performed in all major cities along the length and breadth of the India and also entertained the audiences in the US, Australia, Dubai, Nepal, Indonesia, Singapore and Vietnam.
-She rendered about 30 recitals and lecture demonstrations across the United States in the humble cause of gathering funds for Vegesna Foundation, a non-profit organisation dedicated to serving differently-abled children.
+Smitha Madhav has performed in all major cities along the length and breadth of India and also entertained audiences in the US, Australia, Dubai, Nepal, Indonesia, Singapore, and Vietnam.
+She rendered about 30 recitals and lecture demonstrations across the United States in the humble cause of gathering funds for the Vegesna Foundation, a non-profit organization dedicated to serving differently-abled children.

-She perfromed concerts with the theme of Leadership and Management principles through Bharatnatyam which explaining certain key concepts that can be applied to present day from ancient Indian Texts like the Ramayana and Mahabharata.
-She also performed dance fusions with dancers from other dance froms like Kathak, Odissi and Kuchipudi etc. She even performed Shakespeare’s Macbeth play fusioned with Bharatanatyam.
-It was highly praised by foreign audience.
+She performed concerts with the Leadership and Management principles theme through Bharatnatyam, which explains key concepts that can be applied to the present day from ancient Indian Texts like the Ramayana and Mahabharata.

-Smitha also known for that she choreophs on her own.
+Smitha is also known to choreograph on her own.
 Some of them are: